mattparko/liberty-workshop/01_setup.md

 ```

 #### Step 2 - OpenShift Login
-Fire up another browser tab and connect to the OpenShift Web Console
+Fire up another browser tab and connect to the OpenShift Web Console.

-Enter your username and password
+Enter your username and password.

-In the top right, click the username dropdown and select `Copy login command`
+In the top right, click the username dropdown and select `Copy login command`.

-In the newly opened tab, click `Display Token`
+In the newly opened tab, click `Display Token`.

 Copy the entire `oc login --token=` line and paste it into your bastion host command line:
 ```